 Whether your refinancing goal is to lower your interest rate, lower your monthly payments, pay off your mortgage sooner, or take out some cash for a major project, it’s important to calculate and consider the break-even point.

 Whatever type of mortgage refinance you select, there are going to be costs – points, fees, insurance, etc. Although your monthly payments may be lower immediately, you don’t see the full benefit of your refinance until all of those costs are covered.
 That’s the break-even point.
 It’s simply a matter of measuring your savings against your costs over time.

 To make a rough measure of your break-even point, divide costs by savings.
 For example, the total costs of your refinance are $4500.
 You will save $200 per month by refinancing.
 Dividing $4500 by $200, you get 22.5, which is the number of months it will take you to break even – just under two years.

 So what are the costs of refinancing?
-Typically, there are a variety of charges, such as: points, application fees, origination costs, appraisal costs, attorney fees, credit report, inspection fees, title insurance, Private Mortgage Insurance (PMI), and underwriting.
+Typically, there are a variety of charges, such as: points, application fees, origination costs, appraisal costs, attorney fees, credit report, title insurance, Private Mortgage Insurance (PMI), and underwriting.
 Your loan officer can provide this information.
 The list of costs will appear on your Loan Estimate and again on your Closing Disclosure form.
 Make a list of all your costs and total them.

 How much lower will your monthly payments be?
 Your mortgage banker / loan officer can do a rough calculation to estimate your monthly payment at the new rate.
 Subtract your new monthly payment from your current monthly payment to come up with your monthly savings amount.